tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 #### hasConsultedInformationElement

 - Name: bdqffdq:hasConsultedInformationElement
-- Definition: Describes the InformationElements assessed by a DataQualityNeed in order to make Assertions concerning ActedUpon InformationElements.
+- Definition: Describes the bdqffdq:InformationElements assessed by a bdqffdq:DataQualityNeed in order to make bdqffdq:Assertions concerning bdqffdq:ActedUpon bdqffdq:InformationElements.
 - SubClass Of: hasInformationElement

 ********************